 Cardamom is another wonderful winter spice and is most often associated with Lebanese, Turkish, and Indian cuisine.
 Try adding a little of this spice to mulled apple juice, winter spice cookies, homemade chai, or coffee.
 Cardamom is also a fun addition to homemade coconut ice-cream and hummus!

 The health benefits of ginger have long been established, with this warming spice adding a little oomph to soups, sauces, tea, and juices.
-Natural Factors offers powdered ginger root in a vegetarian capsule as well as a delicious chewable format.
-Powdered ginger supplements may be helpful for soothing digestive upset including nausea *.
+Natural Factors offers ginger in a delicious chewable format.

 Homemade Chai Tea